ykarabadji/chess-game/README.md

  - king moves
  - knight moves
  - roles (white then black )

- # what isnt implemented

  - bishop moves
  - queen moves

+ # what isnt implemented

- - pieces cant move to spwcifique square while there is one piece on its way
+ - pieces cant move to specific square while there is one piece on its way
  - checkmates -> is king under a check or not || is king ender danger or not (if a pieces will be moved the king will be checked so that piece shouldnt be allowed to move)4
  - timer
  - server